 How does Angels Den set itself apart from other crowdfunding platforms?
 For example, SyndicateRoom’s investor lead approach and Seedrs’ nominee structure.

 In a crowded space where investment platforms promise significant return on investment, I think the most important aspect for investors is trust.
 Angels Den (now Angels Den Funding) has been on the market for more than 11 years and introduced the lead investor model.

 We rely on our 11 years of experience, the quality of our investment opportunities and the education resources in this industry.
-We also belive that “smart money” without “smart” constitutes a risk factor that does not increase the startups’ chances to thrive.
+We also believe that “smart money” without “smart” constitutes a risk factor that does not increase the start-ups’ chances to thrive.

 Do you invest in the companies on the platform yourself and any plans to launch a fund for investing in Angels Den listed start-ups?